miguelPerezOntiveros/framework/README.md

 - make sure no sql injection is possible, use pdo's
 - make sure we get feedback if db couldn´t be created.
 - make sure we get feedback on any sql errors.
-- add 'show' prop to individual columns
+- add 'show' prop to individual columns, I can test that out with portlet tables
 - address the todo's on index.php
 - Figure out a way to create content that is not published, sucerely (possibly the where parameter on the read service)
 - Change over to mysqli